adamazing20/FrostLibrary/README.md

-A library for Dart developers.
+A library for Use in loading frozen city related information.

 Created from templates made available by Stagehand under a BSD-style [license](https://github.com/dart-lang/stagehand/blob/master/LICENSE).